MrBartusek/corkus.py/docs/getting_started/partial_objects.rst

 Corkus instead of representing that as :py:class:`List <typing.List>` [:py:class:`str`]
 wraps it intro :py:class:`List <typing.List>` [:py:class:`PartialGuild`].
 You can still
-use it as a normal :py:class:`str` using :py:class:`PartialGuild.name` but, you can also use :py:func:`PartialGuild.fetch` to convert it to :py:class:`Guild`.
+use it as a normal string using :py:class:`PartialGuild.name` but, you can also use :py:func:`PartialGuild.fetch` to convert it to :py:class:`Guild`.

 ``fetch()`` function